ASEAN Trade Balance: Interactive Map (2017–2024)

 It’s not “good” or “bad” — it simply shows the direction of the relationship.

-If Malaysia exports $5B to India but imports only $1B from India, Malaysia shows a $4B bilateral surplus with India.
+If Malaysia exports $5B to India but imports only $1B, Malaysia shows a $4B surplus.

 Explore the data yourself